I Kill Giants: Awards

-I Kill Giants won the "Best Indy Book of 2008" by IGN, as well as making it onto the list of the ten best comics of 2009 compiled by New York magazine's Dan Kois.
+I Kill Giants won the "Best Indie Book of 2008" by IGN, as well as making it onto the list of the ten best comics of 2009 compiled by New York magazine's Dan Kois.
 It was also a 2010 top ten great graphic novels for teens by the Young Adult Library Services Association.
 It won the Gold Award at the 5th International Manga Award in 2012.
 It was voted the second best foreign comic book published in Japan in the Gaiman Award.

 Film adaptation

-In March 2015, Treehouse Pictures announced a film adaption of the novel, which would be directed by Anders Walter, based on a screenplay by author Joe Kelly.
-In September 13, 2015, actresses Zoe Saldaña and Madison Wolfe signed on to play Ms. Molle and Barbara in the film.
+A film adaptation of the novel, directed by Anders Walter and based on a screenplay by author Joe Kelly, was released in 2017.
+The film stars Madison Wolfe, Imogen Poots, Zoe Saldaña and Noel Clarke.

 In popular culture

 New Zealand band The Naked And Famous included a song "I Kill Giants" on their album In Rolling Waves.
 Boston band I Kill Giants' name is based on the graphic novel.